 Once in the store, Rachel found the TV and asked the sales rep a few questions.
 She appreciated the information and the service she got, and since the price was competitive, bought it on the spot.

 This shopping scenario is more and more common, and retailers who aren’t able to engage with customers in a seamless manner — with strong branding, messaging and reviews on every channel — will lose business.
 The importance of customer reviews is something you should not overlook.

 People are engaging with companies and brands at many points along the buying journey, which makes it challenging to create a consistent experience.
 According to Google, 82 percent of consumers read online reviews about products while in the store, preparing to buy.
 Some factors are more difficult for brands to control — such as whether the store has inventory to supply an unexpected spike in demand.
-But other factors — like creating a strong online presence with effective Online Reputation Management (ORM) — can and should be incorporated into a brand’s omnichannel marketing strategy.
+But other factors — like creating a strong online presence with an effective Online Reputation Management strategy (ORM) — can and should be incorporated into a brand’s omnichannel marketing strategy.

 ORM is essential to maintaining a strong online presence across channels.
 When a buyer goes online to research a product, reviews and star ratings are among the first things they find.
 They display prominently on Google search result pages, and on store and product websites.

-SearchEngineLand reports 78 percent of local-mobile searches result in offline purchases.
+SearchEngineLand reports 78 percent of local-mobile searches results in offline purchases.
 But retailers who lack a strong online presence that includes great reviews and high ratings on those channels will lose out to competitors.

-Take Control with ORM
+Take Control with Your Reputation Management Strategy

 Taking control of your online reviews begins with a solid ORM strategy that simplifies the process of requesting, monitoring and responding to online reviews.
 Here are a few tips to get you started: